orgrinrt/str_extensions/README.md

 ## Performance

-This repository contains three different methods to perform word bounds resolution - with standard `regex` crate, with `fancy_regex` crate, and a custom non-regex version.
+This repository contains three different methods to perform word bounds resolution - with standard `regex` crate, with `fancy_regex` crate, and a custom regexless char-walking version.

 The performance of these methods is evaluated using `criterion` benchmarking library.
 See [benches/bench_word_bounds.rs](benches/bench_word_bounds.rs) for the benchmarking code and